 The Group also determines at each reporting date whether there is any objective evidence that the investment in associate is impaired.
-If this is the case, the Group calculates the amount of impairment as being the difference between the recoverable amount and the carrying value of the associate and recognizes the difference in profit or loss.
+If this is the case, the Group calculates the amount of impairment as being the difference between the recoverable amount and the carrying value of the associate and recognizes the difference as provision for impairment losses under general and administrative expenses.